 In the first year students will be encouraged to build on their existing strengths but also to explore unfamiliar territories.

-Module 1: Beginnings: The Fundamentals of Dramatic Writing (27 - 30 October 2025)
+Beginnings: The Fundamentals of Dramatic Writing (19 to 22 October 2026)

 This module introduces students to the fundamental conceptual, creative, and practical elements of writing for performance.
 They will be encouraged to begin developing a sense of which medium they may wish to work in later, while workshops and encounters with visiting speakers will allow them to experience a wide range of writing tasks.
 They will begin to engage with processes of critical reflection about their own work, and about the creative practices of their peer-group, as well as being encouraged to respond analytically to a wide variety of philosophical positions within performance theory and history.

-Module 2: Dramaturgy: Writing for Audio and Other Digital Media (12 - 15 January 2026)
+Dramaturgy: Writing for Audio and Other Digital Media (11 to 14 January 2027)

 This module will look in-depth at the function of narrative structures and story-telling forms.
 Writing character will be explored, as well as different techniques of writing dialogue - applicable to a range of writing for performance platforms.
-In Module Two scripts are read and analysed in workshop by peers, this time under the supervision of professional directors drawn from theatre, TV or film.
+In Module 2 scripts are read and analysed in workshop by peers, this time under the supervision of professional directors drawn from theatre, TV or film.

-Module 3: Collaboration: Writing for Theatre, Comedy or Performance (16 - 19 March 2026)
+Collaboration: Writing for Theatre, Comedy or Performance (15 to 18 March 2027)

 In this module, the writing workshops have a theatre focus.
 They are led by resident directors and have access to professional actors, offering an experience of collaboration vital to the understanding of a script, and the development of character, dialogue and other core components of dramatic writing.
 Allowing collaborative relationships to develop early, across modules, will hopefully encourage the post-MSt production of the students’ work in visible professional platforms.
 Students will continue to refine their critical, analytical, and experiential practice during this module.

-Module 4: Professional Engagement: Writing for Film and TV (1 - 4 June 2026)
+Professional Engagement: Writing for Film and TV (7 to 10 June 2027)

 This module will focus on the processes and skills involved in bringing a script successfully to market.
 This module completes the cycle of learning from the ‘first idea’ to a finished, commissioned, and performed script.
 Invited speaker panels will focus on industry engagement, with agents, literary managers, show-runners, and producers.
 Students will develop advanced self-presentation skills, as well as an understanding of new-writing networks and opportunities.
 Script workshops in Module 4 have a screenwriting emphasis and are led by professional TV or film directors/writers.
 Students will learn how to turn a concept into a film pitch – and will then have an opportunity to make that pitch to a panel of film producers.
 Students will prepare and submit their dissertation proposals.